Contents

 This is the second characteristic of a good lens for star photography – a fast aperture indicated by a low f-number.

-You will need a good sturdy tripod that will stay completely still whilst shooting.
 This is because you are going to be taking long exposures and your images will be ruined if the tripod shakes at all in the wind or from the vibrations of footsteps.

 You can see here the Best Tripods for Astrophotography but you don’t necessarily need the best of the best, just not the worst.